Lower bound of Ricci flow's existence time: Introduction

 One motivation to get such lower bound of existence time is for studying the short-time existence of Ricci flow on open manifold $(M^n, g)$ with the assumption in the above theorems.

-In \cite{CW}, when $(M^n, g)$ has nonnegative complex sectional curvature, by considering the doubling of convex sets contained in a Cheeger-Gromoll convex exhaustion of $(M^n, g)$ and solving the initial value problem for the Ricci flow on these closed manifolds, Cabezas-Rivas and Wilking obtain a sequence of closed solutions of the Ricci flow $(M_i, g_i(t))$ with nonnegative complex sectional curvature which subconverge to a solution of the Ricci flow $(M^n, g(t))$.
-Finally they successfully established the short-time existence of the Ricci flow on $(M^n, g)$ with $K_g^{\mathbb{C}}\geq 0$ among other things (see \cite{CW}).
+When $(M^n, g)$ has nonnegative complex sectional curvature, by considering the doubling of convex sets contained in a Cheeger-Gromoll convex exhaustion of $(M^n, g)$ and solving the initial value problem for the Ricci flow on these closed manifolds, E. Cabezas-Rivas and B. Wilking \cite{CW} obtain a sequence of closed solutions of the Ricci flow $(M_i, g_i(t))$ with nonnegative complex sectional curvature which subconverge to a solution of the Ricci flow $(M^n, g(t))$.
+Finally they successfully established the short-time existence of the Ricci flow on $(M^n, g)$ with $K_g^{\mathbb{C}}\geq 0$ among other things (Theorem $1$ in \cite{CW}).

-One of the keys to get the above short-time existence result is to establish the following claim (see Proposition $4.3$ in \cite{CW}): \begin{claim} \end{claim}
+One of the keys to get the above short-time existence result is to establish the following claim: \begin{claim}[Proposition $4.3$ in \cite{CW}] \end{claim}

-In \cite{CW}, to get the above lower bound, the authors used an upper bound of scalar curvature integral on unit ball of manifold with curvature bounded from below, which was established by Petrunin in \cite{Petr}.
+In \cite{CW}, to get the above lower bound, the authors used an upper bound of the scalar curvature integral on any unit geodesic ball of manifold with curvature bounded from below, which was established by Petrunin in Theorem $1.1$ of \cite{Petr}.
 Petrunin's beautiful result was proved by using deep results in Alexandrov spaces, although the conclusion is in the category of Riemannian geometry.

-One of applications of Theorem \ref{thm 1.1} is to provide a direct proof of Claim \ref{claim 1.1} without involving the results in Alexandrov spaces.

-Moreover using Theorem \ref{thm 1.2} in $3$ dimensional case, and following the same strategy in \cite{CW}, we can get the short-time existence of Ricci flow on a larger class of $3$-manifolds than the class of $3$-manifolds with nonnegative sectional curvature.
-In \cite{Simon2}, M. Simon proved the short-time existence of Ricci flow on a class of $3$-manifolds with $Rc\geq 0$, other assumptions about curvature near infinity and injective radius.
+One of the applications of Theorem \ref{thm 1.1} is to provide a direct proof of Claim \ref{claim 1.1} without involving the results in Alexandrov spaces.
+Moreover using Theorem \ref{thm 1.2} in $3$-dimensional case, and following the same strategy in \cite{CW}, we can get the short-time existence of Ricci flow on a large class of $3$-manifolds including all $3$-manifolds with nonnegative sectional curvature (note the nonnegative sectional curvature case was firstly proved in \cite{CW}).
+M. Simon (Theorem $1.9$ of \cite{Simon2}) proved the short-time existence of Ricci flow on a class of $3$-manifolds with $Rc\geq 0$ and satisfying other assumptions about curvature near infinity, the injective radius.
 It seems that our class of manifolds do not have much overlap with his class.

 A long term goal in $3$-dim case is to prove the short-time existence of Ricci flow on complete manifolds with $Rc\geq 0$.
 We hope that our result will be helpful on studying this long term goal.
 The more ambitious target is to study the short time existence of Ricci flow on any complete manifold $(M^n, g)$, provided that $(M^n, g)\times \mathbb{R}$ has nonnegative isotropic curvature.
 In this more general scheme, $3$-dim case will be exactly the $Rc\geq 0$ case.